West Virginia Mountain Bike Association Points Series

 When two riders are vying for position, the leading rider does not necessarily have to yield position to the challenging rider.
 However, a rider may not bodily interfere, intending to impede another rider's progress; this is considered to be highly unsportsmanlike behavior.

 Short-cutting the course by any racer shall result in a disqualification.

 Foul riding, use of profane or abusive language and other unsportsmanlike behavior will be taken very seriously.
 Such behavior by any racer shall result in a warning or disqualification.
 This will be strictly applied when such behavior is directed at course officials, volunteers or spectators.
 The penalty imposed is at the discretion of the race director.

 Federal, state and county laws and ordinances will be abided by at all times.

 Protests can be made only by registered racers.
-Protests will be made in writing and delivered to the race director any time after the end of the race, up to 30 minutes after the posting of the final results.
-Protests should contain any information that supports the protest, including description of the incident, witnesses, names, addresses, phone numbers and signature of protester.
+Protests will be made in writing and delivered to the race promoter or official any time after the end of the race, up to 30 minutes after the posting of the final results.
+Protests should contain any information that supports the protest, including description of the incident, witnesses, names, addresses, phone numbers and signature of the protester.
 A $25 fee shall be submitted, in cash, with the protest.
-The race director, after his own discovery, will promptly rule on the protest.
-The fee will be forfeited to the race director if the protest is denied or refunded if the protest is upheld.
+The race promoter or official, after their own discovery, will promptly rule on the protest.
+The fee will be forfeited to the race promoter if the protest is denied or refunded if the protest is upheld.

-The WVMBA Officer or timer has the final say in any ruling.
+The WVMBA Official or Promoter and delegated timer has the final say in any ruling.

 Wearing a bike helmet is mandatory while warming-up for, or racing in, any WVMBA sanctioned event.